 - Click OK to export the report.
 This opens the Export file details dialog.

-- Enter the file name giving the location where the HTML file will be saved.
+- Enter the file name giving the location where the HTML file saves.

 - Enter the file numbering, output method, encoding and sizing for the export file.